imitelis/Full_Stack_Open_Exercises/part7/README.md

 You can mark this exercise as finished if you use an hour or more for styling your application.

-This was the last exercise for this part of the course and it's time to push your code to GitHub and mark all of your finished exercises to the exercise [submission system](https://studies.cs.helsinki.fi/stats/courses/fullstackopen).
+This was the last exercise for this part of the course and it's time to push your code to GitHub and mark all of your finished exercises to the exercise [submissions system](https://studies.cs.helsinki.fi/stats/courses/fullstackopen).